 - 4 oz mild diced green chiles 1 small can

 - salt & pepper to taste

 - 10.5 oz cream of chicken soup or cream of mushroom soup; 1 can

 - 3/4-1 lb spaghetti cooked

 - 3 cups cheddar cheese grated

 - a few splashes chicken stock optional

-- Place onion, bell peppers, green chiles, cumin, garlic powder, salt, pepper, chicken, mushroom soup and 1 cup of grated cheese together in a crock-pot.
+- Place onion, bell peppers, green chiles, cumin, garlic powder, salt, pepper, chicken, condensed soup and 1 cup of grated cheese together in a crock-pot.
 Stir to mix ingredients.